 Marcus first came up to the Jays on May 3, 2014.
 Brandon Morrow went on the DL with a torn tendon sheath in a finger on his right hand, and Marcus got his roster spot.
 For most of that, May Marcus pitched out of the bullpen.
-He made his first MLB start May 31, getting the win, pitching 6 innings of 1 run ball.
-He threw a shutout on September 8 against the Cubs, allowing 3 hits, no walks with 8 strikeouts.
+He made his first MLB start on May 31, picking up the win, pitching 6 innings of 1 run ball.
+He threw a shutout on September 8 against the Cubs, allowing 3 hits, no walks, with 8 strikeouts.

 He’d finish the season 11-6 with a 3.65 ERA.

 2015 would be a lost season.
-Stroman tore his anterior cruciate ligament during spring training and wouldn’t pitch until September.
-He did have a great September, going 4-0 with a 1.67 ERA.
+During spring training, Stroman tore his anterior cruciate ligament and wouldn’t pitch until September.
+However, he did have a great September, going 4-0 with a 1.67 ERA.
 And he made three playoff starts.